Closing the gender divide in digital health

 Making the case for investment and action

-In 2024, Transform Health launched a policy brief, ‘Establishing Gender Equitable Foundations for Digital Health Transformation – to Advance Universal Health Coverage’, setting out our recommendations to strengthen the foundations and guardrails for a gender equitable digital health transformation to advance progress towards UHC.
+Transform Health’s policy brief, ‘Establishing Gender Equitable Foundations for Digital Health Transformation – to Advance Universal Health Coverage’, setts out our recommendations to strengthen the foundations and guardrails for a gender equitable digital health transformation to advance progress towards UHC.
+We continue to elevate this call for action across our work, including our engagement with governments and other stakeholders, and during events and processes.

 2